hazem-gamal-1/Credit-Card-Fraud-Detector/Readme.md

 | MLP Classifier            | 0.902              | 0.794             | 0.814            | 0.634            |
 | Voting Classifier         | 0.963              | 0.800             | 0.929            | 0.644            |

-All configurations and results are stored in JSON format under the `configs_and_results/` folder.